cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 reverse SNAT translation there before returning the packet directly to the external client.

-This setting can be changed through the ``global.nodePort.mode`` helm option to ``dsr`` in order to let Cilium's eBPF NodePort implementation operate in DSR mode.
+This setting can be changed through the ``nodePort.mode`` helm option to ``dsr`` in order to let Cilium's eBPF NodePort implementation operate in DSR mode.
 In this mode, the backends reply directly to the external client without taking the extra hop, meaning, backends reply by using the service IP/port as a source.